-- Monster’s Ball (movie 2001) review: Director Marc Forster and screenwriters Milo Addica and Will Rokos’ socio-psychological drama has a number of effective moments.
-Unfortunately, these don’t amount to an equally effective whole.
+- Monster’s Ball (2001) movie review: Starring Halle Berry and Billy Bob Thornton, director Marc Forster and screenwriters Milo Addica and Will Rokos’ interethnic socio-psychological drama has various good qualities and offers several memorable moments.
+Unfortunately, these don’t amount to an equally good and/or memorable whole.

-Monster’s Ball (movie 2001) review: Despite its undeniable qualities, Marc Forster’s interethnic socio-psychological drama falls short of its soul-stirring goals
+Monster’s Ball (2001) movie review: Starring Oscar winner Halle Berry and Billy Bob Thornton, Marc Forster’s socio-psychological drama falls short of its soul-stirring goals

-In Monster’s Ball – the title refers to the macabre celebration held the night before the execution of a death-row inmate – first-time screenwriters Milo Addica and Will Rokos joined forces with third-time feature film director Marc Forster to create a motion picture of, however sporadic, memorable moments.
+In the 2001 release Monster’s Ball – the title refers to the macabre celebration held the night before the execution of a death-row inmate – first-time screenwriters Milo Addica and Will Rokos, and third-time feature film director Marc Forster joined forces to create a series of memorable moments.

-These range from the film’s dream-like introduction to a lengthy and surprisingly “explicit” sex scene. (“Explicit” for an American production; the sex is simulated.)
-Other such sequences include a graphic electric chair execution, a young man committing suicide in front of his stunned father, and a bereaved widow watching her son die in a hospital room.
+Besides the film’s dreamlike introduction, these include a graphic electric chair execution, a young man committing suicide in front of his father, a bereaved widow watching her son die in a hospital room, and a lengthy – and surprisingly “explicit” – sex scene. (“Explicit” for an American production; the sex is simulated.)

-Alas, these memorable moments fail to add up to an equally memorable whole.
+Alas, these memorable moments – admittedly, not all of them dramatically effective – fail to add up to an equally memorable whole.

 At least partly for that reason, Hank and Sonny don’t get along, as Hank perceives his son’s mild-mannered behavior as a form of weakness.
 During a particularly nasty argument, Sonny – like his mother and grandmother before him – kills himself.
 After that tragedy, Hank leaves his job and opens a gas station.